 A can of evaporated milk is a central ingredient in baking, as it has the ability to add a creamy taste without the cream.
 Evaporated milk is regular milk with the water taken out and is in many recipes, from pumpkin pie to fudge to even mashed potatoes.
 Shelf-stable, the canned milk can add caramelized flavor to dishes.
 It can also be used as a substitute for regular milk or even heavy cream, so learning to make homemade evaporated milk is a useful skill for all of your milk-related needs.

 When using evaporated milk as a replacement for regular milk, you should use an equal amount of water and evaporated milk.
 So if the recipe calls for 1 cup of milk, you'd use a 1/2 cup of evaporated milk and a 1/2 cup of water.
 As for heavy cream, you'd use the same amount of evaporated milk to replace heavy cream in a recipe.
 So, if the recipe (say for ice cream) calls for 1 cup of heavy cream, you'd use 1 cup of evaporated milk.
 However, it should only be used in place of heavy whipping cream if the cream is a liquid ingredient in the recipe that won't be whipped, since evaporated milk doesn't whip well.

-On the other hand, you can also use other milks as a substitute for evaporated milk, so there are multiple avenues to take if you find yourself in need of this key ingredient.
+On the other hand, you can also use other milk as a substitute for evaporated milk, so there are multiple avenues to take if you find yourself in need of this key ingredient.
 Some common evaporated milk substitutes are half and half, powdered milk, heavy cream, dairy-free nut milk, and regular milk.
 However, some of these replacements will take some tinkering.
 For example, milk powder will need to be rehydrated by adding water.